Revisiting Shikhmurzaev's approach to the contact line problem: Abstract

 \section{Abstract}

-In this paper, we discuss a model for the contact line problem which has been proposed by Shikhmurzaev (1993).
-In the first part, we perform a careful analysis and study in detail the suitable assumptions required to obtain the isothermal limit of the model.
-Next we derive several lubrication approximation models, based on Shikhmurzaev's approach.
+In this paper, we revisit a model for the contact line problem which has been proposed by Shikhmurzaev (1993).
+In the first part, in addition to rederiving the model, we study in detail the assumptions required to obtain the isothermal limit of the model.
+We also derive in this paper several lubrication approximation models, based on Shikhmurzaev's approach.
 The first two lubrication models describe thin film flow of incompressible fluids on solid substrates, based on different orders of magnitude of the slip length parameter.
 The third lubrication model describes a meniscus formation where a wedge-shaped solid immerses in a thin film of fluid.